 Stools are useful furniture pieces that can fit perfectly at tall tables, built-in breakfast bars, and counter seating areas.
 The key to successfully shopping for this unique furniture piece is simple: height.
 If your chair is too tall or too short, it won’t be comfortable or useful.
 Learn more about the differences between bar stools and counter stools before outfitting your dining area.

 Height is arguably the most important selection criteria for bar and counter stools, and it’s also the characteristic that sets these two types of stools apart.
-Counter stools are shorter than bar stools.
-Although there aren't standardized sizes for bar and counter stools, there are a few guidelines you can keep in mind:
+Although counter stools are shorter than bar stools, there aren't standardized sizes for either option.
+This is mainly due to established kitchen design standards that are based on studies that have determined what the most practical dimensions are for the average home dweller.
+Here are a few guidelines you can keep in mind when making your selection:

 Counter stools: Typically have a seat height of less than 24 to 26 inches